AdaCore/training_material/courses/ada_essentials/080_expressions/05-quantified_expressions.rst

           Component = Ultimate_Answer)
       then

-* Function names enhance readability
+* Function identifiers enhance readability

    - So put the quantified expression in a function